Jesse Spohnholz, Director

 Academic & Professional Interests

 Spohnholz’s research focuses on social practices of toleration in Reformation-era Germany and the Netherlands, experiences of religious refugees during Europe’s Age of Religious Wars, and historical memory of the Reformation.
 His first book, The Tactics of Toleration, explores the daily tactics of peaceful coexistence along the Dutch/German border during Europe’s Age of Religious Wars.
-He is currently finishing a book on the historical memory of the Reformation in the Netherlands and northwest Germany from the sixteenth to the twentieth-first century.
-He has also launched a new project with Mirjam van Veen, chair of church history at the Vrije Universiteit Amstedam, that explores the impact of sixteenth-century Dutch religious exiles living in Germany on the religious landscape of the Dutch Republic starting in 1572.
+His second book, The Convent of Wesel: The Event that Never Happened and the Invention of Tradition, solves a 450-year-old mystery and examines historical memory of the Reformation in the Netherlands and northwest Germany from the sixteenth to the twentieth-first century.
+He also leads a research project with Mirjam van Veen, professor of church history at the Vrije Universiteit Amstedam, that explores the impact of sixteenth-century Dutch religious exiles living in Germany on the religious landscape of the Dutch Republic starting in 1572.
 The project, Rhineland Exiles and the Religious Landscape of the Dutch Republic, c.1500-1618, is funded by the Dutch National Organization for Scientific Research.

 Dr. Spohnholz teaches courses on the Renaissance and Reformation; European social, cultural, and religious history (1450–1750); historiography; thematic courses on religion, family, and gender in early modern Europe; and The Roots of Contemporary Issues.

 2017 University Distinguished Teaching Fellowship.
 Washington State University.

 2017 William F. Mullen Memorial Teaching Award.
 College of Arts and Sciences.
 Washington State University.

 2015–2021 Research Grant from Dutch National Organization for Scientific Research (€750.000)